gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 inventory.ribbon.listOfServers=inventory.inventory.svc.cluster.local:8080
 ```

->**NOTE:** The `application-openshift.properties` does not have all values of `application-default.properties`, that is because on the values that need to change has to be specified here.
+>**NOTE:** The `application-openshift.properties` file does not have all the values of `application-default.properties` because only the values that need to change have to be specified here.
 Spring will fall back to `application-default.properties` for the other values.

 **Build and Deploy**